cl1ck/dotfiles/README.md

 dotfiles
 ========

-Use gnu stow to install individual modules.
+Use GNU `stow` to install individual modules.